ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 console.log(applyDiscount(100, 0.1)); // 90
 console.log(applyDiscount(100, 0.1)); // 90
 ```
-This function is **pure magic**: it depends only on its inputs and produces results without affecting any external state.
-It’s easier to test, reuse, and reason about, ensuring consistent and predictable behavior.
+This function is **pure magic**: its simplicity and isolation make it easy to test and reuse.
+By being pure, it ensures predictable behavior and builds confidence in your code.

 When you break tasks into these small, magical units, you weave a codebase that’s not just robust but a pleasure to work with.
 So the next time you craft a function, ask yourself:
 _"Is this spell focused and reliable—or will it become a cursed artifact poised to unleash chaos?"_